neolit123/ta-gen/README.md

 -padding <padding-between-images> (def: 1)
 -poweroftwo: end dimensions will be a power of 2 square -colorbits <1-8> (def.
 8): less than 8 means quantization
--dither: apply dithering colorbits less than 8
+-dither: apply dithering for colorbits less than 8
 -verbose: detailed output
 -help: this screen